About Cervical Cancer

-Cervical cancer is a rare form of gynecologic cancer in which cancer cells form in the tissues of the cervix.
-The cervix leads from the uterus to the vagina (birth canal), and is where a Pap smear is taken.
+Cervical cancer is a rare form of gynecologic cancer in which cancer cells form in the tissues of the cervix (the cervix leads from the uterus to the vagina, which is the birth canal).

 Facts About Cervical Cancer

 Cervical cancer was once one of the most common causes of cancer death for American women, but between 1955 and 1992 the death rate from cervical cancer death declined by almost 70 percent.
 This dramatic decline resulted from the increased use of the Pap test.
 A Pap test detects changes in the cervix before cancer develops and can also find cervical cancer early, when it’s in its most curable stage.